FX Medicine

 Involving 1-2 antibiotics and a proton pump inhibitor for the treatment of Helicobacter pylori infection, studies have identified that the additional treatment of S. boulardii reduced the incidence of antibiotic associated diarrhoea in 93% of the treatment groups.1

-Download a Free PDF Version of this article
+Download a PDF Version of this article

 References